 One standout spot is Pacific Rim National Park, where visitors can head off on an easy hike along pathways like Schooner Cove Trail.
 There, a wooden boardwalk lined with vibrant green foliage leads through an enchanting forest, complete with hanging vines and gargantuan cedars.

-Other popular Tofino activities include going to Hot Springs Cove, whale watching, surfing, cycling, and eating.
+Other popular Tofino activities include going to Hot Springs Cove, whale watching, surfing, cycling and eating.
 Yes, there are some pretty fabulous restaurants here including the always-packed Wolf in the Fog which features creatively-crafted cocktails and a menu inspired by the oceans and forests surrounding it.
 But if there’s only one place in town you go, make sure it’s TacoFino.
 Based out of a food truck tucked away in the Live to Surf parking lot off the highway, this joint serves up tacos that are pretty much life-changing.
 Bring your appetite, and make sure you arrive well before closing time as it’s so popular that staff are forced to turn latecomers away, otherwise they’d never get to go home!

 Wrap up your ultimate Vancouver Island road trip with a relaxing stay in the surf town, by camping or kicking back in a luxe lodge.
 Some of the best places to stay in Tofino are:

 - The Wickaninnish Inn– This beloved resort is as quintessentially Canadian as it gets, with touches like cozy Hudson Bay throw blankets and private balconies surrounded by tree groves overlooking the ocean.
 Boasting a fabulous location right on the beach, “The Wick” also has a phenomenal restaurant.
 Click here to book